Moist chicken seasoned with delicious Greek flavors such as garlic, lemon, coriander, and oregano, and garnished with fresh herbs.

 - 1 teaspoon sea salt

 - Pre-heat oven to 350 degrees and place chicken breasts on a baking sheet lined with foil.

 - Pat chicken dry with a paper towel to remove excess moisture.

 - Meanwhile, mix together oil, garlic, lemon zest, oregano, coriander, salt and cayenne in a small bowl.

-- Using hands, gently rub the mixture underneath the skin of the chicken breasts.
+- Using hands, gently rub the mixture on the chicken breasts.

-- Spread mixture on all sides of chicken as well as underneath the skin.
+- Spread mixture on all sides of chicken as well as underneath the skin (if applicable).